ryantd42/NY-Legislative-Git/2023/S3252A-2023/bill.md

  attributable to or due on such dwelling units of twenty-two and one-half percent, twenty-three and eight-tenths percent and twenty-five and  two- tenths  percent respectively.
-In the fiscal years commencing in calendar years two thousand fifteen through two thousand [twenty-two] TWENTY-FOUR eligible dwelling units in property whose average unit assessed value is more than fifty thousand dollars, but less than or equal  to  fifty-five thousand dollars, shall receive a partial abatement of the real property taxes  attributable  to or due on such dwelling units of twenty-five and two-tenths percent.
+In the fiscal years commencing in calendar years two thousand fifteen through two thousand [twenty-two]  TWENTY-SIX eligible dwelling units in property whose average unit assessed value is more  than  fifty thousand dollars, but less than or equal to fifty-five
- S. 3252  3
+ S. 3252--A  3

+ thousand dollars, shall receive a partial abatement of the real property taxes attributable to or due on such dwelling units of  twenty-five  and two-tenths percent.
   (d-3)  In  the  fiscal years commencing in calendar years two thousand twelve, two thousand thirteen and two thousand fourteen, eligible dwell- ing units in property whose average unit assessed  value  is  more  than fifty-five  thousand  dollars,  but less than or equal to sixty thousand dollars, shall receive a partial abatement of the  real  property  taxes attributable  to  or due on such dwelling units of twenty percent, twen- ty-one and two-tenths percent, and twenty-two  and  five-tenths  percent respectively.
-In the fiscal years commencing in calendar years two thou- sand fifteen through  two  thousand  [twenty-two]  TWENTY-FOUR  eligible dwelling  units  in  property  whose average unit assessed value is more than fifty-five thousand dollars, but less than or equal to sixty  thou- sand  dollars,  shall  receive  a partial abatement of the real property taxes attributable to or due on such dwelling units  of  twenty-two  and five-tenths percent.
+In the fiscal years commencing in calendar years two thou- sand  fifteen  through  two  thousand  [twenty-two]  TWENTY-SIX eligible dwelling units in property whose average unit  assessed  value  is  more than  fifty-five thousand dollars, but less than or equal to sixty thou- sand dollars, shall receive a partial abatement  of  the  real  property taxes  attributable  to  or due on such dwelling units of twenty-two and five-tenths percent.
-  (d-4)  In  the  fiscal years commencing in calendar years two thousand twelve through two thousand [twenty-two] TWENTY-FOUR, eligible  dwelling units  in  property whose average unit assessed value is more than sixty thousand dollars shall receive a partial abatement of the real  property taxes  attributable  to  or  due on such dwelling units of seventeen and one-half percent.
+  (d-4) In the fiscal years commencing in calendar  years  two  thousand twelve  through  two thousand [twenty-two] TWENTY-SIX, eligible dwelling units in property whose average unit assessed value is more  than  sixty thousand  dollars shall receive a partial abatement of the real property taxes attributable to or due on such dwelling  units  of  seventeen  and one-half percent.
   § 3.
 Paragraph (a) of subdivision 3 of section 467-a of the real prop- erty  tax law, as amended by chapter 184 of the laws of 2021, is amended to read as follows:
   (a) An application for an abatement pursuant to this section  for  the fiscal  year  commencing  in  calendar  year nineteen hundred ninety-six shall be made no later than the fifteenth  day  of  September,  nineteen hundred  ninety-six.
 An  application  for an abatement pursuant to this section for the fiscal year commencing in calendar year nineteen hundred ninety-seven shall be made no later than the first day of  April,  nine- teen  hundred  ninety-seven.
 An application for an abatement pursuant to this section for the fiscal year commencing in  calendar  year  nineteen hundred ninety-eight shall be made no later than the first day of April, nineteen  hundred ninety-eight.
 An application for an abatement pursuant to this section for the fiscal year commencing in calendar year nineteen hundred ninety-nine shall be made in accordance  with  this  subdivision and subdivision three-a of this section.
 An application for an abatement pursuant to this section for the fiscal year commencing in calendar year two  thousand shall be made no later than the fifteenth day of February, two thousand.
 An application for an abatement pursuant to  this  section for  the  fiscal year commencing in calendar year two thousand one shall be made in accordance with this subdivision and subdivision  three-b  of this  section.
 An application for an abatement pursuant to this section for the fiscal year commencing in calendar year two thousand  two  shall be  made  no later than the fifteenth day of February, two thousand two.
  An application for an abatement pursuant to this section for the  fiscal year  commencing  in  calendar  year two thousand three shall be made no later than the fifteenth day of February, two thousand three.
 An  appli- cation  for  an  abatement  pursuant to this section for the fiscal year commencing in calendar year two thousand four shall be made  in  accord- ance  with  this subdivision and subdivision three-c of this section.
 An application for an abatement pursuant to this  section  for  the  fiscal year  commencing  in  calendar  year  two thousand five shall be made no later than the fifteenth day of February, two thousand five.
+An applica-
+ S. 3252--A  4

-An applica- tion  for  an  abatement  pursuant  to  this section for the fiscal year commencing in calendar year two thousand six shall be made no later than the fifteenth day of February, two thousand six.
-An application  for  an
+ tion for an abatement pursuant to  this  section  for  the  fiscal  year commencing in calendar year two thousand six shall be made no later than the  fifteenth  day of February, two thousand six.
+An application for an abatement  pursuant  to  this  section for the fiscal year commencing in calendar year two thousand  seven  shall  be  made  no  later  than  the fifteenth day of February, two thousand seven.
- S. 3252  4

- abatement  pursuant  to  this  section for the fiscal year commencing in calendar year two thousand  seven  shall  be  made  no  later  than  the fifteenth day of February, two thousand seven.
 An application for abate-